 Lighting can be a big hurdle for beginning filmmakers (or even experienced ones!).
-Where do you even start?
 How do you make a light look natural?
 Isn't the room lighting or sunlight good enough?

-I've found that in most of the classes and workshops I've taught, lighting tends to be the first thing to go, when the going gets tough.
-For most students it just feels like a nice extra step, but it often gets forgotten about so long as the room light is bright enough, and you can see what's going on.
+I've found that in most of the classes and workshops I've taught, lighting tends to be the first things to go, when the shoot runs into road blocks.
+For most students lighting just feels like a nice extra step, but it often gets forgotten about so long as the room light is bright enough, and you can see what's going on.

 However, intentional lighting choices really can take your film from the "my first film look" to "hey, that looks pretty good".

-Here are a few tips I've learned over the years of how to light your film (dramatic, documentary, interview, commercial, anything!) in a professional looking way, no matter what gear you have available.
+Here are a few tips I've learned over the years of how to light your film (whatever the genre) in a professional looking way, no matter what gear you have available.

 1. Consider the Source - start there and work backwards

 Where should the main light be coming from in this scene?
 The sun?
 An overhead room light?
 A lamp in the corner?
 This light is known as the source light.
-Knowing where the light is coming from helps you make decisions that look natural and make sense for the environment you're in.
+Knowing where the majority light is coming from in your scene helps you make decisions that look natural and make sense for the environment you're in.

 2. Create a bit of contrast

 Go look up some shots from your favorite movies or shows and you'll start to notice a pattern in the lighting choices.
 In the majority of the lighting, there is one side of a person's face that is typically brighter than the other.
-This creates a nice cinematic contrast in the person's face and keeps them from looking flat onscreen.
+This creates a nice cinematic contrast in the person's face and keeps them from looking "flat", or one dimensional, onscreen.